 - Certain hair products: What kind of hair products might make their way from your tresses and onto your forehead?
 Anything oily or sticky.
 "Pomade acne is caused by hair products, particularly thick or greasy ones," says Kraffert.
 "It is important to keep in mind that hair products can sometimes worsen acne, so take protective steps if a hair care product seems to be tied to worse acne manifestations."

-- Dead skin cells: While you may think to place primary blame on oil for causing acne, the fact remains—debris, like dead skin cells, contribute to acne-causing bacteria in clogged pores, which is why exfoliating is so crucial to proper skin health.
-"Exfoliating the skin regularly with an exfoliating wash helps unclog the pores,” says Dr. Patel.
+- Dead skin cells: While you may think to place primary blame on oil for causing acne, the fact remains—debris, like dead skin cells, may contribute to acne-causing bacteria in clogged pores, which is why exfoliating can be so crucial to proper skin health.
+"Exfoliating the skin regularly with an exfoliating wash helps unclog the pores,” says Patel.
 “Visha Skincare Top 2 Toe shampoo, face wash and body wash has bakuchiol (a natural exfoliant as well as zinc and tea tree oil to decrease microbial growth).”
 Even if your clogged pore doesn’t result in a pimple, sloughing your skin of dead skin cells can prevent unwanted buildup in your pores and rough skin texture.
 “When the pores get clogged and there is no bacterial or fungal growth, there is no pustule,” explains Patel.
 “Instead, a milial cyst forms, which is a clogged pore of just oil, like a small ball of oil under the skin.
 Milial cysts are also treated by exfoliating the skin.”